writethedocs/www/docs/conf/prague/2022/news/thank-you-recap.rst

 Hey everyone,

 Our team is now emerging from the post-conference recovery period, and we wanted to send out a quick message to thank everyone for helping to make our conference such a success.
-We appreciate everyone who makes the conference possible: speakers, sponsors, organizers, and attendees alike!
+We appreciate everyone who makes the conference possible: speakers, sponsors, organizers, volunteers, and attendees alike!

 Conference recap
 ----------------